endurantgames/cosmiclegends/src/crisis/countdown.md

 Once the Teamwork Pool is formed, it’s time to start dealing with the Crisis.

-Instead of having an initiative order like many games of this type, there are two phases that alternate back and forth: the Hero Phase and the Crisis Phase.
+Instead of having an initiative order like many tabletop roleplaying games, there are two phases during a Crisis that alternate back and forth: the Hero Phase and the Crisis Phase.

 The first thing that happens after the Teamwork Pool is formed is the Hero Phase.